 Breastfeeding consultations can take place in your home or in my home in South Dublin.
 Generally a consultation takes between 1.5 to 2 hours.
 We time the visit around a breastfeed so I can assess your babys latching, positioning and feeding.
 I offer a kind compassionate service which is based around your breastfeeding goals (not mine).
 At the end of the consult you will get a written plan of what we have changed and my breastfeeding booklet.
 One visit is generally enough to sort most problems with follow up by phone/email afterwards.

 Fees for consultations vary according to time and distance.
 I will always inform you of the fee before the visit.
-Some health insurance companies provide partial reimbursement for Lactation Consultant visits.
+Some health insurance companies provide partial reimbursement for IBCLC visits.

-Tongue Tie Diagnosis or Help : I have extensive professional and personal experience of tongue tie and its impact on breastfeeding .
+Tongue Tie Assessment and Referral/ Help with Breastfeeding : I have extensive professional and personal experience of tongue tie and its impact on breastfeeding .
 I can assess for all types of tongue tie in babies and if needed send a referral to a medical practitioner for division .

 Other reasons might you need a visit?